 This is simply for the lack of functionality and options, instead, they’ll turn to their laptops, and then possibly back to their phones for uploading.
 Doesn’t that seem convoluted?

 For the beginners amongst us, it could make more sense to master the basics of exposure, composition and photo editing on inexpensive devices before upgrading.

 Without needing to rely on more equipment, your smartphone will optimise your pictures to post online immediately.
 This makes the full photographic cycle quicker to complete.

 But as with every new shiny toy there will always be deficiencies that highlight the chinks in its armour.
 For iPhoneography the cons are quite evident but only important depending on your stance.

-Either way, whatever your point of view is on the art of iPhoneography, we’ve done our best to show that the argument isn’t going away just yet.
-The tech behind our powerful smartphones is catching up everyday and it won’t be long before our trusted cameras come under competition – but is that going to be a bad thing?
-We don’t think so!
+The tech behind our powerful smartphones is catching up every day.
+It won’t be long before our trusted cameras come under competition – but is that going to be a bad thing?
+I don’t think so!

 Don’t forget to check out all our other great blogs, guides and videos.
 We’ve got some brilliant new content on our Facebook, Twitter and Instagram pages too.

 Subscribe to our YouTube as well for more free photography tutorials.
 And get even more inspiration from our ever-growing Pinterest boards.